davidwitten/rocket/README.md

 About
 -----
-A revolutionary new programming language oriented towards learning algorithms.
+Rocket is a revolutionary new programming language oriented towards learning algorithms.

 Syntax
 ------